 In 2019/20 the space underwent a complete transformation,that saw the old, flat and metal playground replaced with an accessible and modern space made from natural materials such as wood, rope, bark and willow, and interspersed with hedges, trees, flowers and grass.

 - The ambitious new design was inspired by the surrounding landscape, where mounds and mature trees mark all that remains of a 19th century hospital -St Katherine's Lodge- that was demolished after World War Two due to bomb damage.

-- The playground will offer a 50-metre zip wire, bespoke climbing equipment, and water pumps, as well as the customary swings, slides and sandpit of a traditional playground.
-Accessibility has been at the forefront of the design, and a wheelchair accessible roundabout and bridge will feature, as well as a wide slide and raised tables for water and sand play.
+- The new playground is almost double the size of the former playground and offers a 50-metre zip wire, bespoke climbing equipment, and water play, as well as the customary swings, slides and sandpit of a traditional playground.
+Accessibility has been at the forefront of the design, and a wheelchair accessible roundabout and bridge features, as well as a wide slide and raised tables for water and sand play.